recallnet/trading-simulator/docs/cursor-instructions.md

 - **Trade Simulation**: Advanced trade execution with support for cross-chain trades
 - **Chain Detection**: Automatic detection of token chains with optional override for performance optimization
 - **API Actions**: Comprehensive endpoints for executing trades and fetching data across chains

+#### 2.3.2 Adaptation Notes

+The core trading simulation logic has been extended to support:

+- Multiple blockchain networks (EVM chains like Ethereum, Polygon, Base, and SVM chains like Solana)
+- Cross-chain trading capabilities
+- Enhanced price tracking with chain detection and override
+- Optimized API responses with chain-specific data
+- Comprehensive team management and competition features

 ## 3. System Architecture